Frequently Asked Questions

 Bowling, dodgems and food in our main building will be open as usual so do take advantage of our awesome bowling offer – where you get your second game free!

 We are an all weather attraction – there is plenty to do come rain or shine!
-Our animal barn is fully indoors and we have a huge indoor play barn to keep the little ones happy.
+Our Rabbit House is fully indoors and we have a huge indoor play barn to keep the little ones happy.
 Our ten pin bowling alley and dodgems are also under cover.
 And you can always stop for lunch or a cuppa in the cafe and wait for the rain to pass.

 We have a spacious licensed restaurant and we take pride in providing delicious home made meals, prepared from local produce where possible.

 Our reasonably priced restaurant menu offers a wide range of snacks and meals including, freshly cooked Cornish Pasties, Salad Platters, Burgers, Jacket Potatoes, Sandwiches, Toasties, Panini’s, Children’s Meals, Tea Cakes and Cornish Cream Teas.
 Hot and Cold Drinks are also available.
 And our Sunday Carvery is legendary!

 The restaurant is open daily from 9.30 to 5.30 pm.